MittyCS/algorithms/search/README.md

 Search Algorithms
 ================

-A search algorithm is one that looks for a certain entry in a certain datastructure.
+A search algorithm is one that looks for a certain entry in a datastructure.